GetBinbag/getbinbag.github.io/README.md

  - other
 3. [Updating the database](#database)
  - structuring the csv file
- - getting the locations of each facility
+ - getting the coordinates of each facility
  - pushing new files to Github
 5. [IMPORTANT](#important)